Breathing performance of regulators: Applications of breathing gas regulators

-EU Standards
+Standards

+European Union

 In the European Union the standard EN250:2000 Respiratory equipment.
 Open-circuit self-contained compressed air diving apparatus.
 Requirements, testing, marking defines minimum performance standards for "Open-circuit self-contained compressed air diving apparatus", and BS 8547:2016 defines requirements for demand regulators to be used at depths exceeding 50 m.
 EN 13949: 2003 – Respiratory Equipment – Open Circuit Self-Contained Diving Apparatus for use with Compressed Nitrox and Oxygen – Requirements, Testing, Marking defines requirements for regulators to be used with raised levels of oxygen.

 The standard contains limits on inhalation and exhalation pressures and overall work of breathing.
 It specifies the following, under test conditions of a breathing rate of 62.5 L per minute and an ambient pressure of 6 bar: